BobSteagall/gcc-builder/README.txt

         $ export PATH=/usr/local/gcc/6.X.0/bin:$PATH

  b.
 You will also need to modify your LD_LIBRARY_PATH environment variable so
-    that the directories $GCC_INSTALL_DIR/lib and $GCC_INSTALL_DIR/lib64 appear first in the path.
+    that the $GCC_INSTALL_PREFIX/lib and $GCC_INSTALL_PREFIX/lib64 directories
+    appear first in the path.
 For example,

         $ export LD_LIBRARY_PATH=/usr/local/gcc/6.X.0/lib:\
           /usr/local/gcc/6.X.0/lib64:$LD_LIBRARY_PATH